njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-typography.rst

 .. contents::
    :depth: 1

-The `vui-typography <https://github.com/Brightspace/valence-ui-typography>`_ library contains `Less <http://lesscss.org/>`_ mixins and CSS that can be used to produce basic typography styles.
+The `vui-typography <https://github.com/Brightspace/valence-ui-typography>`_ library contains mixins and CSS that can be used to produce basic typography styles.

 *********************
 Default text